Ting Zhang

 We host a writing workshop every other week during the academic year where members are encouraged to bring academic writing to have workshopped in a collaborative research setting.
 Academic writing is challenging and can sometimes be ambiguous.
 The writing workshop aims to provide a safe space where writing at all stages can be shared with the group to be constructively shaped and critiqued.

-If you are interested in participating in research or the writing workshop, please reach out to Kelly Harrington at kharrington@hbs.edu.
+If you are interested in participating in research or the writing workshop, please reach out to Kris Peng at [email protected].

 LAB MEMBERS